-Although 90 percent of Profiles’ clients are enterprise companies, people looking for a job are always surprised and often ask “Why do companies prefer to hire contractors instead of full-time employees?”
+Although 90 percent of Profiles’ clients are enterprise companies, people looking for a job are always surprised and often ask “Why do companies prefer to hire contractors instead of direct hire employees?”

-First, we should cover a few terms that are commonly used to describe Contract vs Permanent employees:
+First, we should cover a few terms that are commonly used to describe Contract vs Direct Hire employees:

 - Contract Employment is also referred to as Temporary Employment or Consulting.
 Contract hires are employed by the staffing company which will distribute pay based on hours worked.
 The staffing company carries the burden, payroll, benefits, paid time off, etc. A contract position can still work 40 hours per week and include overtime pay which is 1.5 times the amount of pay for a regular hour.

-When a company is determining whether to hire a contract vs. full-time employee, it often comes down to more than just your hourly wage or annual salary.
-For example, if a company hires you and offers a $50,000 salary for a permanent position, it actually costs almost 20% more to employ you.
-Let’s break down the financial difference between independent contractors and employees.
+When a company is determining whether to hire a contract vs. direct hire employee, it often comes down to more than just your hourly wage or annual salary.
+For example, if a company hires you and offers a $50,000 salary for a direct hire position, it actually costs almost 20% more to employ you.
+Let’s break down the financial difference between independent contractors and direct hire employees.

-Independent Contractors vs. Employees: A Few Key Differences
+Independent Contractors vs. Direct Hire Employees: A Few Key Differences